Submissions deadline

 Requirements

-ONLY the following genres are accepted at the Obscura Filmfestival:
+ONLY the following genres will be accepted for the Obscura Film Festival:

-The following are NOT accepted and may be disqualified:
+The following genres and film types are NOT permitted and may be disqualified:

-ONLY fictional feature and short films with the genres above in CAPITALS are accepted.
+ONLY fictional feature films and short films in the genres listed above in CAPITAL LETTERS will be accepted.

-Short films with a running time of 15 minutes or less are preferred.
-Short films with a running time greater than 15 minutes have a very slim chance of getting selected.
+Preference will be given to short films with a running time of 15 minutes or less.
+Short films with a running time of more than 15 minutes have a very low chance of being selected.

-Movies that are neither in German nor english language must have english subtitles.
-All films should be from the years 2023 & 2024 and should not yet have been shown in Germany.
+Films that are not in English must have English subtitles.
+All films should be from 2025 and 2026 and should not have been previously screened or released in Germany.

 Submission